tc39/proposal-intl-duration-format/README.md

 ## Input Value

-  + Users needs to identify how to input a duration value.
+  + Users need to identify how to input a duration value.
 For example, if a user needs to format `1000 seconds` , how could the user pass the value to the formatting function.

 ### Design